xuxw98/Online3D/data/scannet-mv/README.md

-### Processed ScanNet 2D Data
-The processed 2D data can be downloaded from [HERE](https://cloud.tsinghua.edu.cn/d/641cd2b7a123467d98a6/).Run `cat 2D.tar.* > 2D.tar` to merge the files.
-Then skip the following step 2 and step 3.

 ### Prepare ScanNet-MV data for online tuning

-**Step 1.** Download ScanNet v2 data [HERE](https://github.com/ScanNet/ScanNet).
-Follow [votenet](https://github.com/facebookresearch/votenet/tree/main/scannet) to download 3D data.
-Link or move the 'scans' and 'meta_data' folder to this level of directory.

-**Step 2.**
+**Step 1.**
+For ScanNet 2D data, the processed 2D data can be downloaded from [HERE](https://cloud.tsinghua.edu.cn/d/641cd2b7a123467d98a6/).
+Run `cat 2D.tar.* > 2D.tar` to merge the files.
+Then skip to Step 2.

+Or you can process ScanNet 2D data yourself by following the steps below.

 For 2D source data, run:
 ```
 python download-scannet.py -o <ScanNet root> --type .sens